xmos/sw_usb_audio/doc/l1_audio_hw.rst

 USB Audio 2.0 Reference Design
 ------------------------------

-The `USB Audio 2.0 Reference Design <http://www.xmos.com/products/development-kits/usbaudio2>`_ is a stereo hardware reference design available from XMOS based on an XMOS L8 device.
-The diagram in
+The `USB Audio 2.0 Reference Design <https://www.xmos.com/support/boards?product=14772>`_ is a stereo hardware reference design available from XMOS based on an XMOS L8 device (previously named L1).
-:ref:`usb_audio_l1_hw_diagram` shows the block layout of the USB Audio 2.0 Reference Design board.
+The diagram in  :ref:`usb_audio_l1_hw_diagram` shows the block layout of the USB Audio 2.0 Reference Design board.
 The main purpose of the XS1 L-Series device is to provide a USB Audio interface to the USB PHY and route the audio to the audio CODEC and S/PDIF output.
-Note that although the software supports MIDI, there are no MIDI connectors on the board.
+Note, although the software supports MIDI, there are no MIDI connectors on the board.

 For full hardware details please refer to the `USB Audio 2.0 Ref Design XS1-L1 Hardware Manual